Empress Xiaochengren: Kangxi era

-In October or November 1665, Lady Hešeri married the Kangxi Emperor and became empress consort because her powerful family could help the emperor on his rules.
-Although it was a purely political marriage, the Kangxi Emperor was very fond of the Empress.
+In October or November 1665, Lady Hešeri married the Kangxi Emperor and became empress consort, in a marriage organised due to her powerful family, which was expected would assist the Emperor's rule.
+Although it was an arranged political marriage, the Kangxi Emperor was very fond of the Empress.
 On 4 January 1670, she gave birth to a son, Chenghu, who would die prematurely on 3 March 1672.
-The death of Prince Chenghu hit the Empress very much, and she became very sick.
-The Emperor who was staying in Chicheng heard that Lady Hešeri was seriously ill, and he set off for Beijing immediately to take care of Lady Hešeri.
+The death of Prince Chenghu profoundly affected the Empress, and she became very sick.
+The Emperor was staying in Chicheng at the time, but upon receiving reports that Lady Hešeri was seriously ill, and he set off for Beijing immediately to take care of her.
 After the Empress recovered, she became pregnant again.

 The Empress died on 6 June 1674 shortly after giving birth to the emperor's second son, Yunreng.
-The emperor was extremely sad about the Empress's death, so he made her son the crown prince.
-After her death, the Kangxi Emperor left the position of empress vacant for about three years before instating one of his consorts, Lady Niohuru, as Empress, on 18 September 1677.
+Distraught at the death of his wife, the Kangxi Emperor made her son the crown prince, and left the position of empress vacant for three years.
+Eventually he remarried one of his consorts, Lady Niohuru, who became Empress Xiaozhaoren on 18 September 1677.